Ultra-Satisfying Veggie Tofu Scramble

 First, we figured out a trio of spices that turns tofu from bland to delicious.
 We combine turmeric, garlic powder and mushroom powder.
 Now I know mushroom powder seems odd, but wow do you need it in your kitchen.
 We’ve used it in this secret ingredient taco seasoning and raved all about it there if you want to learn more.
 For now though, let me leave you with this.
 Mushrooms are full of flavor and umami, something tofu definitely does not have.
 It’s seasoning on steroids.
 All you need is a 1/4 teaspoon and it takes tofu from boring to crave-worthy.
 Promise.

 You can buy mushroom powder — I’d check online for the best prices.
-Or make it yourself.
+Or make it yourself–here’s our recipe!
 Buy some dried porcini or shiitake mushrooms and blend them up to a powder.
 Done, you have mushroom powder.
 Use it here or go wild and swirl some into soups and sauces.
 Sprinkle over roasted vegetables or use it to bump up the flavor of beans.
 It even works wonders on meats, like burgers or meatballs.

 The garlic powder and turmeric do wonders, too.
 If you’re not a turmeric fan — I know it does tend to leave things orange — you can leave it out.
 Just keep in mind that the tofu will stay white and you will lose a little flavor.